NVIDIA/Megatron-LM/README.md

 To use this repo please install the latest supported versions of PyTorch with GPU support and NVIDIA [APEX](https://github.com/NVIDIA/apex#quick-start).
 We strongly recommend using one of [NGC's recent PyTorch containers](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) (the latest compatible version at time of publication can be pulled with `docker pull nvcr.io/nvidia/pytorch:20.03-py3`).
 Data preprocessing requires [NLTK](https://www.nltk.org/install.html), though this is not required for training, evaluation or downstream tasks.

-To use megatron you can either clone the repo or install it via pip:
+To use megatron you can either clone the repo or install it via pip (make sure python3-dev is installed):
 <pre>
 pip install megatron-lm
 </pre>